Nick Senzel Player Props: Reds vs. Marlins

-The Cincinnati Reds, including Nick Senzel (.167 batting average in his past 10 games), battle starter Braxton Garrett and the Miami Marlins at Great American Ball Park, Tuesday at 6:40 PM ET.
+Nick Senzel -- with an on-base percentage of .212 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the Miami Marlins, with Johnny Cueto on the hill, on August 9 at 12:35 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Marlins.
+In his previous game he had a one-hit performance (1-for-4) against the Marlins.

 Nick Senzel Game Info & Props vs. the Marlins